dannytsang/homeassistant-config/README.md

  * [Key Light](https://www.elgato.com/en/key-light)
  * [Stream Deck](https://www.elgato.com/en/stream-deck)

+### Hive Home
+Probably the first smart house item we purchased in 2010.
+There are a lot better options now and it works but has reliablility issues and would look to replace at some point.
+ * Hive 1 (SLT2)

 ### Philips Hue
 Well engineered and personally, asthetically pleasing compared to some of it's competitor.
 Whilst I have a Hue Hub, not all Hue devices are paired to the hue Hub e.g motion sensors are paired to the Samsung SmartThings hub.
  * Dimmer switch